intel/iaprof/README.md

 Building
 --------
-Install the `libdrm` development package for your system.
-On Ubuntu, that's `libdrm-dev`.
-On Arch, it's `libdrm`.
-Then run `build.sh`.
+Be sure to clone the repository recursively, then run `build.sh`.